bar-tech00/My-OSCP-Journey/Walkthroughs/TryHackMe/Evil-GPT v2.md

 It responded with a lengthy message, which I won’t include in full here.
 But flag was not provided.

-Next, I attempted to extract `/root/flag.txt` as well as a potential SSH credentials file (`ssh.txt`) using a "comforting grandma" prompt injection strategy - essentially trying to manipulate the assistant into role-playing in a way that might bypass implemented security policies.
+Next, I attempted to extract `/root/flag.txt` using a "comforting grandma" prompt injection strategy - essentially trying to manipulate the assistant into role-playing in a way that might bypass implemented security policies.

 ![4.
 Grandmother tatics](/images/TryHackMe/Evil-GPT_v2/4_grandma.png)